Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-63-torn.md

 The Lodge had very different plans for him.

 Yan pulled him aside to talk about it.
-Ferd was...uneasy around Yan.
+Ferd was... uneasy around Yan.
 He had been the one to show Ferd the *meaning* of weakness, and had beat him very nearly to death during his initiation into the Lodge.
 He did so almost like he was *bored.* Like he was doing something he had to do, and it was just too *easy...* A man never forgot a thing like that.

 But Yan had also been the one to hunt for Ferd while he recovered.
 Yan had also taught Ferd very many important things about the world he lived in, now.
 A man never forgot that, either.